-Perhaps you recall a long time ago when I wrote an article about saisons and used an image of a farmhouse.
-In that article (which you should read if you didn’t already) I assume that you, the reader, brought up a logical point:
+A while back, I wrote an article about saisons and used an image of a farmhouse.
+In that article (which you should read if you didn’t already), you might have thought to yourself that saisons are farmhouse ales.

-Before we tread down that existential path, let’s start with basics: creating an arbitrary definition for farmhouses.
-And no, not that the big red kind — though we should sit down and do that some time.
+Before we tread down that existential path, let’s start with the basics: creating an arbitrary definition for farmhouses.
+And no, not that the big red kind that you find on farms, though we should sit down and do that sometime.

-Curious about the history of farmhouses, eh?
-Well, let’s start with the basics.
-Farmhouses are ales, as opposed to lagers (since we arbitrarily define everything, remember?).
-Back in the day, some hundreds of years ago in Europe, farmers would have tons of grains.
+Farmhouses are ales, as opposed to lagers.
+Back in the day, hundreds of years ago in Europe, farmers would have tons of grain.
+Instead of using all of that grain just for bread, farmers decided to make beer, too.

 Farmhouse ales came about as the beers that farmers would make in their farmhouses.
-Why would farmers make beer?
+But why would farmers go through the effort of making beer?
 Well, aside from the obvious reason (to enjoy alcohol), check out this spicy nugget from Wikipedia:

 “This was in a time when it was safer to drink beer than water.”